sense 1v

 Ha limato le unghie con cura.
 (Alessandro Manzoni, I Promessi Sposi)

-limàre : to file
+limare : to file

 li||re : (accento grave)

-Indicative mood (Indicativo) of the verb limàre
+indicativo limare.
+Indicative mood of the verb limare

 Tempo semplice